10 – Driving Thunder

 # 6 – Carry On

-The song “Carry On,” was the opening track of the Deja Vu album.
-The song was written by Stephen Stills.
-The legendary Crosby, Stills, Nash & Young vocal harmonies are present from the moment Stephen Stills slick guitar line opens the track up.
+The song “Carry On” was the opening track of the Deja Vu album.
+Stephen Stills wrote the song.
+The legendary Crosby, Stills, Nash & Young vocal harmonies are present from the moment Stephen Stills’ slick guitar line opens the track up.
+We must remember to give credit to the other two musicians who played on this legendary album.
+The Deja Vu album also featured Greg Reeves on bass and Dallas Taylor on drums and percussion.

 # 5 – Deja Vu

 The album Deja Vu was like a greatest hits record.
 Every track could have landed in this top 10 Crosby, Stills, Nash & Young songs list.
-However, we wanted to pay some respect to the later albums the band released.
-The song “Deja Vu,” was written by David Crosby who also performs the lead vocals on the track.
+However, we wanted to pay some respect to the later albums the band released, and so that’s why a couple of tracks have been excluded from this list.
+The title track, “Deja Vu,” was written by David Crosby, who also performs the lead vocals on the track.

 # 4 – Our House

 Following up Deja Vu on side two of the record was the brilliant Graham Nash song “Our House.”
 The song was released as a single.
-“Our House,” reached the Billboard Top 40 peaking at the number 30.
-The song was covered by Helen Reddy later in the decade as well as pop singer Sheena Easton.
+“Our House” reached the Billboard Top 40, peaking at number 30.
+The song was covered by Helen Reddy later in the decade, as well as pop singer Sheena Easton.
+It’s interesting how Graham Nash, David Crosby, Neil Young, and Stephen Stills all had such different voices from each other.
+However, when they sang together in harmony, it was just breathtaking.

 # 3 – Helpless

-The great track “Helpless,” that appeared as the fourth song on Deja Vu’s side A was written and sung by Neil Young.
-Once again the band’s harmonies on the song’s chorus were completely mesmerizing.
-There were few bands that could harmonize like Crosby, Stills, Nash & Young.
-The Beach Boys, The Four Seasons and many of the 50’s Do Wop groups were all fantastic.
+The outstanding track “Helpless,” which appeared as the fourth song on Deja Vu’s side A, was written and sung by Neil Young.
+Once again, the band’s harmonies on the song’s chorus were utterly mesmerizing.
+Few bands could harmonize like Crosby, Stills, Nash & Young.
+The Beach Boys, The Eagles, The Four Seasons, and many of the 50’s Do Wop groups were fantastic.
 However, no one ever sounded like Crosby, Stills, Nash & Young

-Deja Vu was the only studio album that Crosby, Stills, Nash & Young recorded in the 1970’s However, the band’s record company jumped on the bandwagon and released a greatest hits record that featured songs from the Crosby Stills and Nash record, combined with Deja Vu.
-It led to confusion among man fans as to who was on what track.
-It also was a very successful selling record and as a fan, I played that album all the time….still do.
-The song “Teach Your Children,” was written by Graham Nash.
-“Teach Your Children,” was released as a single and reached the Billboard Top 20.
+Deja Vu was the only studio album Crosby, Stills, Nash & Young recorded in the 1970’s.
+However, the band’s record company jumped on the bandwagon and released a Greatest Hits record called So Far, featuring songs from the Crosby Stills and Nash record, combined with Deja Vu.
+It led to confusion among fans as to who was on what track.
+It also was a very successful selling record, and as a fan, I always played that album.
+I still do.
+The song Ohio had been released only as a single.
+Its only studio version to appear on a CSNY album was on the greatest hit record So Far.
+The song was written by Neil Young.
+It was written in response to the Kent State University killings of four University students. it remains one of the 1970’s most angry protest songs ever recorded.

 # 1 – Woodstock